 Spring and Fall: Things that we recommend

 - Waders and Boots – These are recommended but not necessary.
 On a float trip we generally don’t do a whole lot of wading.
 We recommend them simply because they will keep you warm and dry in any conditions and they make getting in and out of the boat easier.
 There are several businesses in town that rent waders if you do not have your own.
-Good quality rain gear will also work really well instead.
+High quality rain gear will also work really well as an alternative to waders.

 - Warm Layers – A good rule of thumb: Check the weather and then prepare for much colder temperatures.
 Fleeces, long underwear, warm socks, warm hat, warm gloves – There is plenty of dry storage in the boat for warm layers that are not in use